 “Human error will always be the biggest threat,” says Forte.
 “Every single one of us makes mistakes on a daily basis.
 Inevitably, that transfers to security and data risk too.
 It isn’t just regulated or personal data we need to be mindful of either.
 Commercially sensitive data being accidentally sent to the wrong person can be catastrophic for a business.
 Deliberate exfiltration is on the rise, but not everyone has a malicious agenda.
 However, everyone does make mistakes.”

-Yes, malicious attacks are still a concern, but it’s clear that simple internal mistakes caused by people with no agenda is the primary issue here.
-And there are so many ways to make cybersecurity mistakes within a business, meaning that making cybersecurity part of a business’s core DNA can cut right down on these issues and increase visibility of threats across the board.
+Yes, malicious attacks are still a concern, but it’s clear that simple internal mistakes caused by people with no agenda are the primary issue here.
+There are so many ways to make cybersecurity mistakes within a business, meaning that making cybersecurity part of a business’s core DNA can cut right down on these issues and increase visibility of threats across the board.

 Human error happens every day

 While cybersecurity awareness is at an all-time high and new security measures are being implemented regularly, 82% of all data breaches involve the human element.
 This includes falling for a phishing attack, the use of unauthorized credentials, and general mistakes (which account for 13% of breaches).